kinap/canny-edge-detector/README.md

 ```

 # Compilation
-Make sure all dependencies are installed first.
+Ensure all dependencies are installed first.
 Binaries will be located in the bin/ directory.
 ```
 make
 ```

+# Execution
+The edge detector supports serial execution on a host CPU, or paralell execution on an NVIDIA GPU.

+For command line argument specifics, use the --help option on the generated binary.